kosowski76/DateOfBirth_rec/README.md

 # DateOfBirth_rec
  Task: Write a single class representing the Date of birth (DOB) of an example person.
-    - original task description in the attachment
+    - original task description file: 'Tech Test.pdf' in the attachment.

   This is a demo script created for recruitment purposes, presents the life cycle I use to develop software (app, modules, etc.) using the Test Driven Development technique.